Certa Bonum Certamen - Fight the Good Fight

 We strive for justice through building right relationships based on solidarity, service and respect for the dignity of every individual.

 I encourage you to explore our College website and visit our community at its annual Open Day - we hope that in visiting, you may gain an appreciation for life as part of the St. Patrick's community, a sense of our values and history and access useful information on the variety of opportunities the College provides.
 Our hope is that your connection to our College just begins here and will lead to a developing relationship with us.

-Life for the students of St Patrick's College is built on the Gospel values of the Catholic Church.
-St Patrick's is a distinct community that cherishes the religious, academic and social development of young men.
+Life for the students of St. Patrick's College is built on the Gospel values of the Catholic Church.
+St. Patrick's is a distinct community that cherishes the religious, academic and social development of young men.

-An atmosphere of care prevails at St Patrick's where each young man's dignity is affirmed so that he may confidently strive for excellence in all dimensions of his life.
+An atmosphere of care prevails at St. Patrick's where each young man's dignity is affirmed so that he may confidently strive for excellence in all dimensions of his life.
 This ethos of care aims to ensure the formation of strong characters that are based on Gospel values.
 Students are welcomed into one of nine Houses as a means of optimising personal care and leadership opportunities.

-Developing a connectedness with local and global communities is recognised by St Patrick's as an integral feature in the life of a young man.
+Developing a connectedness with local and global communities is recognised by St. Patrick's as an integral feature in the life of a young man.
 Students are encouraged to participate in local and international social justice immersion and student exchange programs.

-Students of St Patrick's are provided with professional support and guidance so that they are fully equipped with the necessary tools to strive for their personal and academic goals.
+Students of St. Patrick's are provided with professional support and guidance so that they are fully equipped with the necessary tools to strive for their personal and academic goals.
 Accessing services of support is encouraged and readily available to students.